Aspirin-Exacerbated Respiratory Disease (AERD)

 Symptoms of AERD

 AERD is associated with asthma that is often chronic and severe.
 Nasal polyps occur in the nasal cavities/sinuses.
-These gray gelatinous polyps are associated with nasal congestion, as well as the inability to smell things.
+These polyps are associated with nasal congestion as well as anosmia, or the inability to smell things.
 There may be recurrent sinus infections.
-In addition, there are reactions associated with the ingestion of aspirin, or NSAIDs that often occur within several hours.
-The symptoms may include severe wheezing, nasal congestion, flushing, as well as gastrointestinal symptoms such as nausea/abdominal cramping.
-Wheezing is usually present.
+In addition, there are reactions associated with the ingestion of aspirin/NSAIDs that often occur within several hours.
+The symptoms may include severe wheezing, nasal congestion, and flushing, as well as gastrointestinal symptoms such as nausea/abdominal cramping.

 Management of AERD